How To Port TWRP For MediaTek Android Devices

 adb devices

-You should get a prompt on your phone’s screen to grant access permission, accept the permission.
+You should get a prompt on your phone’s screen to grant access permission and accept the permission.

 7. Now, we’ll reboot into the device bootloader by using the below command.